-Potential Kids is voluntary non-profit organisation based in Hatfield, aiming to help young people on the Autistic Spectrum or with ADHD, their siblings and families by providing social/activity groups.
+Potential Kids is voluntary non-profit charity based in Hatfield, aiming to help neurodiverse young people, their siblings and families by providing social/activity groups.

 Potential Kids will also be offering small group workshop/therapy sessions for areas such as: Drama/Art/Music/Lego, which will need to be blocked booked.

-She is very proud to have some amazing volunteers, professionals and contacts who are supporting her!
+She is very proud to have some amazing volunteers, professionals and local organisations who are supporting her!